 Inclusion Support Subsidy

-State and territory government funding entitlements: after diagnosis
+State and territory government funding entitlements: after ASD diagnosis

 Early Childhood Intervention Services (ECIS)

-ECIS is the general term for a range of government-funded early intervention services.
-Funding is paid to these services directly, and you’ll usually work with a case manager to use the service.
+ECIS is the term for government-funded early intervention services for children from birth until they start school.
+The services get the funding, and you usually work with a case manager to use the service.

-Find out more about ECIS using our Autism Services Pathfinder – after diagnosis or contact your state or territory autism association.
+Find out more about ECIS using our Autism Services Pathfinder: my child has ASD page or contact your state or territory autism association.

-Australian state education systems support students with additional needs, but what they offer and who can get it are different across states and territories.
-Speak to staff at your child’s school or contact the relevant department to talk about the process in your state or territory.
+Australian state education systems support students with additional needs, but the states and territories offer different support programs.
+Eligibility for these programs is different across states and territories too.
+Speak to staff at your child’s school or contact the relevant state education department to talk about the process in your state or territory.

-Not all children with a diagnosis of ASD will be entitled to funding, and different supports are available for government and non-government schools.
-The funding usually goes to the school to support your child’s additional learning needs.
+Not all children diagnosed with autism spectrum disorder (ASD) are entitled to funding.
+If your child is entitled the funding usually goes to the school to support your child’s additional learning needs.
+Government and non-government schools get different support.

 Read more about financial support for:

-The types of concessions and who can get them vary greatly.
+Concessions types and who can get them vary greatly.
 Concessions might apply to utility costs, public transport and taxi fares.
 Most concessions will apply only to the child who is the Health Care Card holder.

 Search your state or territory government websites using the keywords ‘concessions’ or ‘subsidies’.